redwarewolf/nodeJS-utils/README.md

     - `next_page: Number` (The number of the next page.
 Will be null if there's nothing to show)
     - `previous_page_url: String url` (A string url that leads to the previous page.
 Will be null if there's nothing to show)
     - `next_page_url: String url` (A string url that leads to the next page.
 Will be null if there's nothing to show)

 ### Example

+By doing a simple GET on {API_URL}/api/v1/users with no query params, you'll get the default limit from pagination node and the first page of the model based on the limit.
+If we have 5 users created the response we'll get would look as follows:

 ```json
 {